rugbyprof/4443-2D-PyGame/Assignments/P01.4/README.md

 - To orient the sprite correctly:
   - we need to calculate the angle between the player and the target
-  - then we need to "rotate" the image to point it in that direction
+  - then we need to "rotate" the image to point it in that direction using our angle

 #### Rotate Image

+Example function to rotate a sprite image / rect ??
+>Note: Be careful.
+When rotating are you getting a reference to a rectangle for a single frame for in an animation?
+And, do you need to rotate every frame every time?

 ```python
 def rot_center(image, angle):